17 BEST Things To Do in Miraflores Lima, Peru

 Kennedy Park is the home of numerous stray cats.
 But unlike stray cats that are not taken care of, these stray cats in Kennedy Park are well-maintained.
 Park officials periodically do check-ups, feed them, and give them water.

-These stray cats stroll around the park and approach anyone that has food.
-However, they are by no means aggressive.
 Even if you don’t have food, they are always up for a nice belly rub or a head scratch.
 Don’t worry about being scratched by them, they are the most docile cats we have ever encountered.

 Besides the adorable cats, there is the popular Sunday night dance.
 A speaker is set up and locals dance the night away, sharing laughter and having fun!